Sepehr-Aghdasi/Angular-Signals/README.md

 # AngularSignals

 Angular 16 Signals - mutate & update examples
 You can use the mutate method to update a signal.
-Along the set and update methods mutate is used to update the signal' value with a little difference, let's see how to use each each one of them.
+Along the set and update methods mutate is used to update the signal value with a little difference, let's see how to use each one of them.

 ## set()

-Let's start with set to update the signal.
+Let's start with a set to update the signal.
 The set method is used for updating basic data types such as numbers.
 For example:

 ```
 export default class SignalExample3Component {